jub3i/csv2sql-lite/README.md

 ##Options

-You can pass and options object to `csv2sql` containing any of the following:
+You can pass an options object to `csv2sql` containing any of the following:

 Option        | Type         | Default       | Explanation
 ------------- | -------------| ------------- | ------------